 Students with mitigating circumstances are encouraged to use the appeal process.
-The circumstances must be properly documented and evaluated by the Director of Student Financial Resources and/or Review Committee.
+The circumstances must be properly documented for the Review Committee review process.
 This evaluation pertains only to financial aid recipients and is not applicable for the purpose of continued enrollment, since such determinations are made according to other institutional policies.